TheSwerik/Swerver/README.md

 * Call `Client.Init(tcp, udp);` with your inherited Udp and Tcp Classes.
     * You can enter an Ip there aswell (`Client.Init(tcp, udp, ip);`)
 * Call `Client.Instance.ConnectToServer();` to connect to the Server.
-* For Client sending, write methods that look like Swerver.Server.ServerSend Welcome and UdpTest.
+* For Client sending, write methods that look like `Swerver.Client.ClientSend` `Welcome` and `UdpTest`.
-* For Client receiving, add a Method to the Servers PacketHandlers.
-Method Examples are Swerver.Server.ServerHandler WelcomeReceived and UdpTestReceived.
+* For Client receiving, add a Method to the Servers `PacketHandlers`.
+Method Examples are `Swerver.Client.ClientHandler`'s `WelcomeReceived` and `UdpTestReceived`.
 ### Examples
 #### ExecuteOnMainThread
 For Console App, use the `Client.ThreadManager` class: